Pop quiz: which fictional office team most resembles your own?

 These may seem like fluff, but they’re actually vital for building an effective team.

 Empathy contributes to a collaborative culture, which is all the more reason for you to get to know your team beyond your office walls.
-(Learn more about empathy exercises.)
 You don’t need to be BFFs with everyone, but you should try to at least get along on a personal level.

 7. Empower your team with tools and technology

-With the right tools, your team can get more done together than if they just siloed themselves off.
+With the right tools—such as a business phone service and conference call services—your team can get more done together than if they just siloed themselves off.
 The key is understanding which tools make sense and whether or not you’re making the most of them right now.

-And hey, that actually lets us to our next section.
+And that leads us to our next section.

 What tools can help your team become more effective?

-Here’s a snapshot of what successful team collaboration in the workplace looks like, with the help of third-party tools.
+Here’s a snapshot of what successful teamwork looks like, with the help of third-party tools.
 Although these tools aren’t the be-all, end-all of what you can use, these are some of the most popular tools for collaboration and communication for businesses.

 Project management tools